 Over the last century, Icelandic black-tailed godwits have increased 10-fold in numbers and their breeding range has expanded throughout lowland Iceland.
-Although changing climatic conditions seem likely to have enabled this process, how might warmer conditions have led to this growth?
+Although changing climatic conditions seem likely to have enabled this process, what is the mechanism?
+How might warmer conditions have contributed to this growth?
 This blog is a summary of a paper by José Alves and colleagues in Ecology & Evolution.

 Setting the scene